 |EE||Designated Roth contributions under a governmental section 457(b) plan.
 You will include Roth contributions under a 457(b) plan in Box 12 as well as Boxes 1, 3, and 5.|

 Want to make filing Form W-2 easier on yourself?
-Patriot Software’s Full Service Payroll will file Forms W-2 and W-3 to the SSA on your behalf.
-We guarantee 100% accuracy, and you won’t need to worry about missing deadlines.
-Spend more time on your small business and less time on the nitty-gritty with this online payroll solution from Patriot Software.
+Patriot Software’s Full Service Payroll files Forms W-2 and W-3 to the SSA on your behalf.
+We guarantee accuracy, and you won’t need to worry about missing deadlines.
+Spend more time on your small business and less time on the nitty-gritty with our online payroll solution.
 Try a free trial today!

 This is not intended as legal advice; for more information, please click here.